Atishay-jn/Booths-Algorithm/README.md

 * Division.cpp implements division for integers like it in done on the circuit level

-Both the files are following Booth's Algorithm to achieve the desired results.

 ## Run
 ```bash
 g++ -std=c++11 multiplication.cpp -o multiplication